Henriquelay/TC1-ED2/README.md

 Run `make` on project root.

 # Usage
 `./trab1 (database file) K (output file)`.
-There is no input validation: if inputs are exactly as specied on the included document, the program WILL die.
+There is no input validation: if inputs aren't exactly as specied on the included document, the program WILL die.